Introduction to representation theory: Introduction to categories

 \subsection{Representable functors}

 A fundamental notion in category theory is that of a {\bf representable functor}.
 Namely, let ${\mathcal C}$ be a (locally small) category, and $F: {\mathcal C}\to {\bf Sets}$ be a functor.
 We say that $F$ is {\bf representable} if there exists an object $X\in {\mathcal C}$ such that $F$ is isomorphic to the functor $\Hom(X,?)$.
+More precisely, if we are given such an object $X$, together with an isomorphism $\xi: F\cong \Hom(X,?)$, we say that the functor $F$ is {\bf represented by} $X$ (using $\xi$).